ecmwf/ecflow/docs/client_api/index.rst

     * - :ref:`help_cli`
       - :term:`user command`
       - Produce help message

-    * - :ref:`host_cli`
-      - :term:`user command`
-      - host: If specified will override the environment variable ECF_HOST and default host, localhost

     * - :ref:`init_cli`
       - :term:`child command`
       - Mark task as started (active).
 For use in the '.ecf' script file *only*